 - University staff can deposit work they completed before they began at ANU, but must indicate their former affiliation in the ‘further information' field.

 - An author who is not an ANU staff member or affiliate can request their work be deposited if:

 - the work appears in a published journal, or a conference hosted, by the University; or

 - the work results from research undertaken using University facilities.

-- The following research outputs must be deposited, for all works with ANU staff authors (including those with Honorary status) or Higher Degree by Research (HDR) programs Master of Philosophy, Professional Doctorate, or Doctor of Philosophy student authors:
+- The following research outputs must be deposited, for all works with ANU staff authors (including those with Honorary status) or HDR programs Master of Philosophy, Professional Doctorate, or Doctor of Philosophy student authors:

-- Journal and conference publications, technical reports and other original, substantial works – deposited within 1 year of publication
+- journal and conference publications, technical reports and other original, substantial works – deposited within one year of publication;

-- Open access monographs – deposited within 1 year of publication
+- open access monographs – deposited within one year of publication;

-- Non-open access monographs – where they will be openly accessible within 5 years
+- non-open access monographs – where they will be openly accessible within five years;

 - The author is responsible for ensuring that materials are deposited to Open Research.

 - Materials may be restricted where there is a documented requirement.
 Examples of issues that require restrictions to be implemented include where the work is to be commercialised, or which contain confidential material, or where the promulgation would infringe a legal commitment by the University and/or the author.
-In these cases the material will not be made available to the public through Open Research.
+In these cases the material is not made available to the public through Open Research.

-- Requests for restrictions or embargoes on access to research outputs must be made by the appropriate delegate after an application by the author:
+- Requests for restrictions or embargoes on access to research outputs are made by the appropriate delegate after an application by the author:

 - theses – restrictions of greater than 12 months approved by the Office of the Dean, Higher Degree Research (ODHDR);

 - theses – restrictions of up to an initial 12 months automatically approved through Research student milestones system; and

 - all other outputs are approved by the University Librarian.

 Note for Data see the Open data procedure